pcdshub/happi/docs/source/client.rst

 If you are connecting to an existing database you can pass the information directly into the `Client` itself at ``__init__``.
-See :ref:`db_choice` about how to configure your default backend choice
+See :ref:`db_choice` about how to configure your default backend choice.

 .. ipython:: python